Short-term residential treatment center for teen depression | ThreePeaks Ascent

 How ThreePeaks Ascent Can Help

 Programs like ThreePeaks Ascent use a dynamic approach that is research-based.
 ThreePeaks Ascent provides accurate teen mental health assessments, so you can be assured that your child is getting the help that they need.
-These therapeutic methods create an environment of growth and learning that will help get your teenager back on track and overcome their mental health issue.
+These therapeutic methods create an environment of growth and learning that will help get your teenager back on track and overcome their mental health conditions.

 Exposure to novel environments and activities at nature therapy programs has also been shown to be an effective way to challenge teens.
 In this setting, teens have the chance to practice new coping strategies.